 Day One: Uptown and Midtown

 9 a.m.: Catch a bus and watch the town whiz by.
-To get your bearings, start at 47th Street and Eighth Avenue and hop on a Gray Line double-decker bus — the best way to see a lot of the city in a little bit of time.
-You can choose from fifteen routes, but we recommend the Uptown Loop ($54 per adult), which takes you north to Harlem, with stops at Central Park, Lincoln Center, the Upper West Side’s Dakota Apartments, and Fifth Avenue’s Museum Mile.
+To get your bearings, start at 42nd Street and Eighth Avenue and hop on a Gray Line double-decker bus — the best way to see a lot of the city in a little bit of time.
+You can choose among 15 routes, but we recommend the Uptown Tour ($44 per adult), which takes you north to Harlem, with stops at Central Park, Lincoln Center, the Upper West Side’s Dakota Apartments, and Fifth Avenue’s Museum Mile.

 1:30 p.m.: Take a ride on a classic escalator.
-Stroll down Broadway to 34th Street, home to the world’s largest department store, Macy’s Herald Square.
+Stroll down Broadway to 34th Street, home to one of the world’s largest department stores, Macy’s Herald Square.
 The block-long, Art Deco landmark comes complete with the original wooden escalators from 1902 — the first to be used in an American store.
-Ride it up to the balcony-level visitor’s desk to get a Tourist Discount card, good for 10 percent off.
+Ride it up to the balcony-level visitor’s desk to get a Visitor Savings Pass, good for 10 percent off.

 7 p.m.: Get spritzed at Saks.
 Across the street, gaze at Saks Fifth Avenue’s famously elaborate window displays before entering the legendary ten-floor department store, full of eager perfume spritzers and in-store boutiques of designers like Chanel, Escada, and Louis Vuitton.

 8 p.m.: End the day at a New York classic.
 Get drinks and dinner at Grand Central Terminal’s Campbell Apartment—a ’20s railroad tycoon’s office turned retro-chic bar.
 Then pick from one of more than 20 different types of oysters at the landmark Oyster Bar & Restaurant.

 Day Two: Downtown and Brooklyn